Angular207/CPP-Five-Number-Addition-Calculator/README.md

-# C++ Three Number Addition Calculator
+# C++ Five Number Addition Calculator
-This is a simple three number addition calculator made with C++.
+This is a simple five number addition calculator made with C++.
 It can be executed in bash.